 Customer Service: 800-755-5801

 The SMU 403(b) Retirement Plan is a valuable benefit and one of the most powerful ways to build your retirement savings.
 It is important to understand how the plan works so that you can reach your retirement income goals.

-- Participation is required as a condition of employment for full-time employees age 36 or older.
+Participation (5% pretax contribution) is required as a condition of employment for full-time employees age 36 or older.